kprevas/ronin/Logging-and-Tracing.md

 profiling tools like JProfiler, it can give you a good idea of why your application is so slow.

-By default, Ronin (and RoninDB) log controller calls, template rendering and SQL statements.
+By default, Ronin (and Tosa) log controller calls, template rendering and SQL statements.
 Here is an example trace from RoBlog:

          [java] 3600362 [qtp2028347345-15] INFO Ronin - request for /PostCx/index - 1104.521 ms